Nuclear weapon: Fusion weapons

 The other basic type of nuclear weapon produces a large proportion of its energy in nuclear fusion reactions.
 Such fusion weapons are generally referred to as thermonuclear weapons or more colloquially as hydrogen bombs (abbreviated as H-bombs), as they rely on fusion reactions between isotopes of hydrogen (deuterium and tritium).
 All such weapons derive a significant portion of their energy from fission reactions used to "trigger" fusion reactions, and fusion reactions can themselves trigger additional fission reactions.

-Only six countries—United States, Russia, United Kingdom, China, France, and India—have conducted thermonuclear weapon tests.
+Only six countries—the United States, Russia, the United Kingdom, China, France, and India—have conducted thermonuclear weapon tests.
 Whether India has detonated a "true" multi-staged thermonuclear weapon is controversial.
 North Korea claims to have tested a fusion weapon as of January 2016, though this claim is disputed.
 Thermonuclear weapons are considered much more difficult to successfully design and execute than primitive fission weapons.
-Almost all of the nuclear weapons deployed today use the thermonuclear design because it is more efficient.
+Almost all of the nuclear weapons deployed today use the thermonuclear design because it results in an explosion hundreds of times stronger than that of a fission bomb of similar weight.

 Thermonuclear bombs work by using the energy of a fission bomb to compress and heat fusion fuel.
 In the Teller-Ulam design, which accounts for all multi-megaton yield hydrogen bombs, this is accomplished by placing a fission bomb and fusion fuel (tritium, deuterium, or lithium deuteride) in proximity within a special, radiation-reflecting container.
 When the fission bomb is detonated, gamma rays and X-rays emitted first compress the fusion fuel, then heat it to thermonuclear temperatures.
 The ensuing fusion reaction creates enormous numbers of high-speed neutrons, which can then induce fission in materials not normally prone to it, such as depleted uranium.
 Each of these components is known as a "stage", with the fission bomb as the "primary" and the fusion capsule as the "secondary".
 In large, megaton-range hydrogen bombs, about half of the yield comes from the final fissioning of depleted uranium.